 I’m Tara.
-I’ve been on an adventure with Jesus since middle school, and 17 years later, He’s still surprising me.
-I’ve moved 9 times in the last 8 years to strange and unexpected places (most recently back to Indiana), and God continues to amuse me as He writes my story.
+I’ve been on an adventure with Jesus since middle school, and 20 years later, He’s still surprising me.
+I’ve moved 11 times in the last 11 years to — to fun, new cities and also into my parents’ basement — and God continues to amuse me as He writes my story.
 When I turned 30, I threw around the idea of starting a blog to chronicle all the awkward situations I seemed to find myself in, which seemed to be very specific to a person of my exact demographic.
 I figured people would get a kick out of the variety of this-could-only-happen-to-me encounters.

 I’ve also realized that my struggles are very different from those of my friends who are married and/or have kids and also those who are more recently out of college and into the real world.
 There’s some kind of expectation or self-imposed pressure or something, especially in Christian circles, that your 20s are the time of your life when become a wife and a mom, but when 29 came and went, that wasn’t how things panned out for me.